Drifter-Supremo/simpsons-quotes/memory-bank/productContext.md

 ### User Experience Goals
 - Fast loading time.
 - Intuitive and easy to use interface.
 - Visually appealing with a Simpsons theme.
+QuoteCard styled with padding, yellow background, rounded corners, and shadow.
 - Smooth animation for quote changes.